An expert says this is how to stop your knees hurting when you run

 4. Iliotibial (IT) band syndrome

 'The IT band is a band of tissue that runs along the outside of the thigh, from the tensor fasciae latae where it attaches at the top of the hip, to the outside of the knee.
 When the tensor fasciae latae becomes tight, it shortens and puts tension on the IT band.
-The outside knee area can become inflamed, or the band itself may become irritated causing pain.
+The outside knee area can become inflamed, or the band itself may become irritated causing knee pain running.
 Overtraining is the most common cause as well as an inadequate warm-up or cool-down may also lead to Iliotibial band syndrome.